About this listing

 Other Things to Note

-****There's a large electric blanket and an extra down comforter available.
+****There's a large electric blanket (ask me) and an extra down comforter available (on your shelf).
 There are premium memory foam pillows on your bed, along with a great memory foam mattress topper.
 There are a couple feather pillows & some polyester ones if you have allergies.
 I keep some on the shelves beside your bed (behind curtain) but have more.

 SAFETY STUFF: There's a stocked first aid kit in your bathroom, a working Fire/Carbon Monoxide Detector in your bedroom.
 The world-renowned Cedar-Sinai Hospital is only a 15 min walk/5 min drive!
 Weho Sheriff's Dept is a 5 min walk.
 Super safe area, despite being in the heart of the city.